jadsonjs/CSVDataSet/README.md

 # CSVDataSet

 CSVDataSet is a library to manipulate a DataSet stored in CSV files for Java language.

 #### Versions:

-1.3 - Replace Column and Row operation
+ - 1.3 - Replace Column and Row operation
-1.4 - Skip quotes and count values algorithm.
+ - 1.4 - Skip quotes and count values algorithm.
+ - 2.0 - Refactoring of the library, adding rows labels

 #### Authors: